akka/alpakka/docs/src/main/paradox/kinesis.md

 @@@ warning
 Batching has a drawback: message order cannot be guaranteed, as some records within a single batch may fail to be published.
 That also means that the Flow output may not match the same input order.

-More information can be found [here](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-sdk.html#kinesis-using-sdk-java-putrecords) and [here](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html).
+More information can be found in the [AWS documentation](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-sdk.html#kinesis-using-sdk-java-putrecords) and the [AWS API reference](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html).
 @@@

 In order to correlate the results with the original message, an optional user context object of arbitrary type can be associated with every message and will be returned with the corresponding result.
 This allows keeping track of which messages have been successfully sent to Kinesis even if the message order gets mixed up.